 Another option is Tentsile – a range of hammocks and tree tents that are strung at three corners to make them flat.
 They range in price from around £150 to over £500.
 They also do a range of three-corner hammocks – the Mini (around £130) and the Trillium (around £220).
 Tentsile take some amazing photos and then Photoshop them into temptation, but hold back – we haven’t been able to test these yet and some reviewers haven’t been overwhelmed.

 The Una – at around £160 – looks the closest in features to our other bivvy hammocks.
 It has a net and rainfly.
-The downside is that you have to find three trees, though it does come with all the webbing and ties you’ll need.
+It comes with all the webbing and ties you’ll need, plus Tentsile tell us you can manage with just two trees if you tie it cleverly!